network1211/sre-security/use-case01/README.md

 - You have to complete this step first -> [here].(https://github.com/network1211/f5-security-automation-ansible/blob/master/devsecops/malicious_pod/nap_create/README.md)

 *Install DVWA applications with NAP protection*
-Below file will install two DVWA applications with NAP as a proxy mode.
+The below file will install two DVWA applications with NAP as a proxy mode.
 You have to replace 'your_nap_image_path' by your NAP container image path.

 ```
 dvwa-nap-deployment.yaml